Machi (hip-hop group): Libel suit

-Group founder Jeff Huang was sued by a R.O.C. legislators for libel.
+Group founder Jeff Huang was sued by a Republic of China legislator for libel.
 The rap song "Retribution" released in 2005 implied possible death for corrupt legislators who may have passed laws to possibly make it easier to illegally copy and distribute music in Taiwan.
 The Taipei District Court found him innocent on 11 May 2007, citing no "intention of malice".